 This course is an introduction to the American correctional system.
 It examines history, evolutions, and philosophy of punishment and treatment; operation and administration in institutional and non-institutional settings; and issues in constitutional law.
-Writing assignments and reserved readings, as appropriate to the discipline, are part of the course.
+Writing assignments

 This course covers the roles of probation and parole officers, including pre-sentence investigation; conditions of probation and parole; parole boards; the administrative relationship of probation to community and criminal justice system agencies; and effectiveness, supervision, rehabilitation, recidivism, and aftercare.
 Writing assignments and reserved readings, as appropriate to the discipline, are part of the course.